anetacamo/nabo/README.md

 search in the bar

-fix mobile width

 form: suggest a tag

-double check if texts for each page and footer are editable remove unused items fix list of items open on click

-add the tags down
-map: fix overlaying info

 on click show overlapping items in a row show slider on page